-Inversion therapy tables are one of the hottest trends in the health and fitness industry right now.
-However, with all the over-hyped health and fitness trends on the Internet, it can be hard for consumers to weed through the nonsense and find the truth about this new ‘physical therapy’.
+Inversion therapy tables are among the hottest trends in the health and fitness industry.
+However, with all the over-hyped health and fitness trends on the Internet, it can be hard for consumers to weed through the nonsense and find the truth about this ‘physical therapy.’

 Inversion Tables Reduce Chronic Lower Back Pain

 Sick days due to back pain and the sciatic nerve fell by 8 days per person on average.
 The study concluded that “Inversion is an efficient and cheap way to improve employee health and possibly reduce sick day costs to the employer.”
 Back pain that causes employees to miss time can hinder career advancement, success in the workplace, and overall happiness.
 It would appear that inversion tables offer more benefits than simply pain relief.

 Inversion Therapy Greatly Reduces The Need For Surgery

 The findings were quite telling.
 Only 23% of the people in group one ended up requiring surgery at the end of the study compared to 78% of people in the physiotherapy-only group.
 That’s an incredible difference and a massive saving of surgery time and recovery time for patients who previously believed that surgery was their only option.

 Inversion Therapy Can Offer Quick Relief